Hardening of the arteries

-Hardening of the arteries cannot be reversed once it has occurred.
-However, lifestyle changes and treating high cholesterol levels can prevent or slow the process from becoming worse.
+Hardening of the arteries cannot be reversed once it is started.
+However, lifestyle changes and treating high cholesterol levels can prevent or slow the process.

-In some cases, the plaque is part of a process that causes aweakening of the wall of an artery.
-This can lead to a bulge in an artery called an aneurysm.
-Aneurysms can break open (rupture).
-This causes bleeding that can be life threatening.
+In some cases, the plaque can cause a weak spot in the wall of an artery.
+This can lead to a bulge in an artery called an aneurysm

 Genest J, Libby P. Lipoprotein disorders and cardiovascular disease.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 47.